xsuite/xfields/examples/beambeam_multibunch/design.md

 Occupancy and intensity must remain separate.
-In particular, a floating-point array containing the population of every slot should not be called a filling scheme.
+In particular, a floating-point array containing the population of every slot should not be called a filling pattern.
 Rigid-bunch configuration therefore accepts `num_particles` as either a common scalar or a `cw` / `acw` mapping.
 Each value can be uniform or slot-indexed when bunch populations are not uniform.
 The separate `apply_filling_pattern(...)` operation selects occupied slots.
 The study